Frequently Asked Questions

 Do you accept insurance?

-No. Music Therapy is not currently covered by insurance in the state of Missouri.
+No. Unfortunately, special needs music therapy is not currently covered by insurance in the state of Missouri.

 Missouri Music Therapy State Task Force